CovertRob/LS-Backend-Core/LS170/ls170_notes.md

 - Statefulness can be simulated through techniques which use session IDs, cookies, and AJAX.

 - HTTP is inherently unsecure.
 Security can be increased by using HTTPS, enforcing Same-origin policy, and using techniques to prevent Session Hijacking and Cross-site Scripting.

+## Working with HTTP

+- HTTP is a text-based protocol.
+HTTP Request and Responses involve sending text between the client and server

+- In order for the protocol to work, the Request and Response must be structurd in such a way that both the client and the server can understand them

+- With HTTP/1.1, the end of the headers is indicated by an empty line.

+- The Content-Length header can be used to indicate the size of the body.
+This can help determine where the HTTP message should end.

+## Transport Layer Security (TLS)

+- HTTP Requests and Responses are transferred in plain text; as such they are essentially insecure

+- We can use the Transport Layer Security (TLS) Protocol to add security to HTTP communications

+- TLS encryption allows us to encode messages so that they can only be read by those with an authorized means of decoding the message

+- TLS encryption uses a combination of Symmetric Key Encryption and Asymmetric Key Encryption.
+Encryption of the initial key exchange is performed asymmetrically, and subsuquent communications are symmetrically encrypted

+- The TLS handshake is the process by which a client and a server exchange encryption keys

+- The TLS handshake must be performed before security data exhange can begin; it involves several round-trips of latency and therefore has an impact on performance

+- A cipher suite is the agreed set of algorithms used by the client and server during the secure message exchange

+- TLS authentication is a means of verifying the identity of a participant in a message exhange

+- TLS authentication is implemented through the use of Digital Certificates

+- Certificates are signed by a Certificate Authority, and word on the basis of a Chain of Trust which leads to one of a small group of highly trusted Root CAs.

+- The server's certificate is sent during the TLD handshake process

+- TLS integrity provides a means of checkking whether a message has been altered or interfered with in transit

+- TLS integrity is implemented through the use of a Message Authentication Code (MAC)\

+## Evolution of Network Technologies

+- HTTP has changed considerably over the years, and is continuing to change

+- Many of the changes to HTTP are focused on imporving performance in response to the ever increasing demands of modern networked applications

+- Latency has a big immpact on the performance of networked applications.
+As developers and software engineeers we need to be aware of this impact, and try to mitigate against it through the use of various optimizations

+- In building networked applications, there are tools and techniques avaialble to us that work around or go beyond the limitations of basic HTTP request-response functionality

+- For certain use cases a peer-to-peer architecture may be more appropriate than a client-server architecture